What to Include on a Resume

 - who issued them (for example, a college or licensing body)

-You can either list certifications in your skills section or education section.
+You can either list certifications in a separate section or under your education section.

-Now that you know what to put on a resume, here are some things that are common on bad resume examples, and are guaranteed to hurt an otherwise great application.
+Now that you know what to put on a resume, here are some things that haunt us from bad resume examples, and are guaranteed to hurt an otherwise great application.

 @resumegenius If you have any of these things on your resume, it’s time to update it! #resumetips #careeradvice #jobsearch #jobsearchtips #resume ♬ We Will Rock You – Remastered 2011 – Queen

-Irrelevant experience makes your resume too long, and causes your application to appear thoughtless and generic.
+Irrelevant experience makes your resume too long and causes your application to appear wordy and generic.

 Applying for work as a sales manager?
 A cashier position you held 10 years ago is best left off your resume.